erangaka/erangaka.github.io/README.md

 - Perform application performance, fault tolerance & operational (non-functional) regression testing and reporting.
 - Perform non-functional testing for hardware acceptance and certification.
 - Design and develop test scenarios for application change requests.
-- Automate test suite setup using bash, Perl, PL/SQLs to implement continuous testing process.
+- Automate test suite setup using Bash, Perl, and PL/SQL to implement a continuous testing process.
 - Implement and support continuous integration process using Atlassian Bamboo.
 - Follow the agile methodology and the scrum approach to deliver committed changes on time.
-- Provide necessary training and guidance for work colleagues, new recruits and prepare training materials.
+- Provide necessary training and guidance for colleagues and new recruits, and prepare training materials.
 <br><br>

 <br>

 ## Education

-**Bachelor of Science - BS, Management Information Systems** <br>
+**BSc in Management Information Systems** <br>
 _[University College Dublin](https://www.ucd.ie/) - 2014_
 <br><br>